holoviz/panel/doc/how_to/custom_components/reactive_html/reactive_html_widgets.md

     styles={"border": "2px solid lightgray"},
     width=400, height=200
 )
-pn.Column(button, button.param.clicks,)
+pn.Column(button, button.param.clicks,).servable()
 ```

 If you don't want the *button* styling, you can change the `<button>` tag to a `<div>` tag.

 ## SVG Input

-This example will show you have to turn an SVG into a clickable and hoverable input widget.
+This example will show you have to turn a [SVG](https://en.wikipedia.org/wiki/SVG) image into a clickable and hoverable input widget.

 This can for example be used to make a technical drawing interactive.